optimuslib/optimus/README.md

 *Note: depending on the config of your machine's OS, you may need to run the above docker commands as a super user.*

 ## Documentation
-Examples are available on the `notebook` directory.
-Automatically generated documentation of the Python API can be found on [Read the Docs optimus project](https://readthedocs.org/projects/optimuslib/).
+Examples are available in the `notebook` directory.
+Automatically generated documentation of the Python API can be found in [Read the Docs optimus project](https://readthedocs.org/projects/optimuslib/).

 ## Getting help
 Questions about the library and its use can be directed to [optimuslib slack channel]().